GluuFederation/docs-gg-prod/docs/source/installation.md

 After acknowledging the Gluu Stepped-Up Support License, you will be prompted to answer several questions.
 Just hit Enter to accept the default values, which are specified in square brackets.

 !!!
 Important
-    When you are prompted to provide a two-letter value, make sure you follow the instructions.
+    When prompted to provide a two-letter value, make sure to follow the instructions.
 A mistake may result in the lack of certificates.

 | **Question** | **Explanation** |
 |----------|-------------|